Behind the campaign

 About the project

-Mental health problems will affect one in four of us in our lifetime.
-The impacts of this are shocking.
-Mental health problems cause more disease impact than any other illness – more than cardiovascular disease or cancer.
-The problem impacts the social, economic and public health of communities across the globe.
+Mental health issues will affect one in four of us in our lifetime.
 Yet mental health is not a global priority in action, funding or policy.

-Witness Change believes we have an obligation to prevent death and alleviate suffering when it is within our power to do so; therefore, adequate mental health care must be both a moral imperative and a fundamental human right.
+Witness Change believes that adequate mental health care must be both a moral imperative and a fundamental human right.

-Two things stand in the way of tackling mental health challenges:
+Two of the issues standing in the way of tackling mental health challenges and greater acceptance are:

 1: Stigma.
 We must address discrimination because it prevents people from seeking the help they need and receiving support in their communities, and it stops mental health from being a global health policy priority.